 Land Fauna

-Committed with preventing, minimizing and offsetting negative impacts of its activities on biodiversity, Copel develops a range of environment programs aimed at land fauna conservation.
+Committed to avoiding, minimizing and compensating for the negative impacts of its activities on biodiversity, Copel develops a series of environmental programs aimed at conserving terrestrial fauna.

 Ativo 38-50